iterative/dvc.org/content/docs/command-reference/data/status.md

 ## Options

-- `--granular` - Show granular, file-level information for the changes for DVC-tracked directories.
+- `--granular` - show granular, file-level information for the changes for DVC-tracked directories.
 By default, DVC only shows the changes at the level where the data is being tracked at.

-- `--untracked-files` - Show files that are not being tracked by DVC and Git.
+- `--untracked-files` - show files that are not being tracked by DVC and Git.
   This option can also take values: `no` and `all`.
 With `--untracked-files=no`, this change is not shown and is a default. `--untracked-files=all` or just `--untracked-files` will show untracked files.

-- `--unchanged` - Show unchanged DVC-tracked files.
+- `--unchanged` - show unchanged DVC-tracked files.

 - `--json` - prints the command's output in easily parsable JSON format, instead of a human-readable output.